-Corporate Reorganization and Private Placement
+Corporate Reorganization and Private Placements

-On September 17, 2020, the Corporation completed a private placement of 11,000,000 Shares at a price of \$0.10 per Share for gross proceeds of \$1,100,000.
-Such proceeds were used for continued exploration on the Cameron Lake Project and general working capital purposes.
-Under such private placement, Life of Mine Investments Inc. ("LOMI") subscribed for 4,100,000 Shares, which represented 16.9% of the Corporation's issued and outstanding Shares upon completion thereof.
+In September 2020, the Corporation completed a private placement for gross proceeds of \$1,100,000, which proceeds were used by the Corporation for continued exploration on the Cameron Lake Project and general working capital purposes.
+Under such private placement, Life of Mine Investments Inc. ("LOMI") subscribed for 4,100,000 common shares of the Corporation ("Shares"), which represented 16.9% of the Corporation's issued and outstanding Shares upon completion thereof.

-LOMI is an investment vehicle formed by Louis-Pierre Gignac, Mathieu Gignac and Michael Gignac, the three sons of Louis Gignac Sr., all of whom are based in Québec and manage G Mining Services Inc. ("GMS"), a specialized mining consultancy firm based in Brossard, Québec, offering a wide range of services to both underground and open pit mining projects.
-Louis Gignac Sr., GMS' Chairman, personally acquired a 2.9% interest in the Corporation by subscribing for 700,000 Shares for an amount of \$70,000 in the private placement.
-As a result, LOMI and Louis Gignac Sr. held a 19.7% aggregate ownership interest in the Corporation upon completion of the private placement.
+LOMI is an investment vehicle formed by Louis-Pierre Gignac, Mathieu Gignac and Michael Gignac, three sons of Louis Gignac Sr., all of whom are based in Québec and manage G Mining Services Inc. ("GMS"), a specialized mining consultancy firm based in Brossard, Québec, which offers a wide range of services to both underground and open pit mining projects.
+Louis Gignac Sr., GMS' Chairman, personally acquired a 2.9% interest in the Corporation and, as a result, LOMI and Louis Gignac Sr. collectively held a 19.7% aggregate interest upon completion of the equity subscription of Louis Gignac Sr.

-On October 23, 2020, the Corporation announced the entering into of an agreement with Sprott Capital Partners LP ("Sprott"), as lead underwriter of a syndicate of underwriters including BMO Capital Markets (collectively, the "2020 Underwriters"), pursuant to which the 2020 Underwriters agreed to purchase 62,000,000 units of the Corporation (the "2020 Units") at a price of \$0.50 per 2020 Unit for aggregate gross proceeds of \$31,000,000; this amount was thereafter adjusted to 61,460,000 2020 Units for aggregate gross proceeds of \$30,730,000 (the "2020 Offering").
-Each 2020 Unit consisted of one Share and one-half of one Share purchase warrant, and each whole warrant entitled its holder to acquire one additional Share at a price of \$0.80 for a period of 18 months following the completion of the 2020 Offering (subject to an acceleration provision if the Share price is equal to or greater than \$1.60 for a period of 10 consecutive trading days).
+In October 2020, the Corporation entered into an agreement with Sprott Capital Partners LP ("Sprott") and a syndicate of underwriters (collectively, the "2020 Underwriters") under which the 2020 Underwriters agreed to purchase units of the Corporation (the "2020 Units") at a price of \$0.50 per 2020 Unit (the "2020 Offering").
+Each 2020 Unit consisted of one Share and one-half of one Share purchase warrant, and each whole warrant entitled its holder to acquire one additional Share at a price of \$0.80 for a period of 18 months, subject to certain conditions.
 The 2020 Units were issued on a private placement basis pursuant to applicable exemptions from prospectus and registration requirements under applicable securities laws.

-Concurrently with the foregoing, the Corporation entered into a change of management agreement with LOMI dated October 29, 2020 (the "Change of Management Agreement") which set out, among other matters, that the Corporation would carry a series of changes to its board of directors (the "Board") and management team simultaneously with the completion of the 2020 Offering.
-These changes constituted a "Change of Management" of the Corporation, as defined in Policy 1.1 of the TSXV Corporate Finance Manual, and required the approval by a majority of disinterested shareholders by way of written consent.
-The Change of Management Agreement provided for, among other matters:
+Concurrently with the foregoing, the Corporation entered into a change of management agreement with LOMI dated October 29, 2020 (the "Change of Management Agreement") pursuant to which the Corporation implemented changes to its board of directors (the "Board") and management team.
+These changes constituted a "Change of Management" of the Corporation, as defined in Policy 1.1 of the TSXV Corporate Finance Manual and required their approval by a majority of disinterested shareholders.
+The disinterested shareholders of the Corporation approved, and the TSXV accepted, such Change of Management in November 2020.
+The Change of Management Agreement provided for, inter alia:

-- the Corporation changing its name to "G Mining Ventures Corp." and trading on the TSXV under the ticker symbol "GMIN"; - the management team being replaced with Louis-Pierre Gignac as Chief Executive Officer; and - the Board being replaced by Louis Gignac Sr., serving as Chairman, David Fennell, Elif Lévesque and Norman MacDonald.
+- the Corporation changing its name to "G Mining Ventures Corp." and trading on the TSXV under the ticker symbol "GMIN"; - the management team being replaced and Louis-Pierre Gignac becoming Chief Executive Officer; and - the Board being replaced by Louis Gignac Sr., serving as Chairman, David Fennell, Elif Lévesque and Norman MacDonald.

-Pursuant to the Change of Management Agreement and concurrently with the completion of the 2020 Offering, LOMI and related persons agreed to subscribe, on a non-brokered basis, for 11,340,000 2020 Units for aggregate gross proceeds of \$5,670,000, on the same terms and conditions as the 2020 Offering (the "LOMI Subscription").
+Pursuant to the Change of Management Agreement and concurrently with the completion of the 2020 Offering, LOMI and related persons subscribed 2020 Units for aggregate gross proceeds of \$5,670,000 (the "LOMI Subscription").
 The LOMI Subscription was subject to approval by a majority of disinterested shareholders voting at a shareholders' meeting, pursuant to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions.